When I try to install Parallels Tools in my virtual machine running Ubuntu, I get an error message that Parallels Tools needs the kernel source.

 After the packages are installed, try to install Parallels Tools again following the steps below:

 Start the virtual machine.

-Make sure the Virtual machine's CD/DVD drive is pointed to a Default empty drive
+Make sure your virtual machine's CD/DVD drive is pointed to a Default empty drive

 /Library/Parallels/Tools/folder (for Parallels Desktop 7) or

-/Applications/Parallels Desktop.app/Contents/Resources/Tools/(for Parallels Desktop 8), select the prl-tools-lin.iso file, and click Open to connect it to the virtual machine.
+/Applications/Parallels Desktop.app/Contents/Resources/Tools/(for Parallels Desktop 8 and later), select the prl-tools-lin.iso file, and click Open to connect it to the virtual machine.

 Start a terminal in your Ubuntu virtual machine.

 Change the directory to the CD/DVD drive directory: